telerik/xaml-docs/common-information/analytics/google-analytics-integration.md

 	![](images/google-analytics-integration-0.png)

-3. From the Admin menu click on __Create Property__ and create a new property that tracks a Website data.
+3. From the Admin menu click on __Create Property__ and create a new property that tracks Website data.

 	![](images/google-analytics-integration-1.png)